madhavipandey1989/pandas-challenge/README.md

 # pandas-challenge

+Project expores the possibilities pandas library provides for data analysis.
+- PyCitySchools\PyCitySchools_starter.ipynb has the analysis scripted, described below.
+- PyCitySchools\Resources\schools_complete.csv and PyCitySchools\Resources\students_complete.csv provides the raw data for the analysis.
+- ANalysis report is captured in this readme below, in PyCitySchools_starter.ipynb as well as in "Pandas Challange Project report.docx" in repository.

+# PyCity Schols Analysis
 In this project we were given 2 different datasets,

 Schools data, which explains the schol name, ID, Budget, school type(Dstrict vs Chartered), and school size(number of students).
 Stored in the file named schools_complete.csv